firedrakeproject/Irksome/demos/preconditioning/demo_heat_mg_dg.py.rst

-Solving the heat equation with monolithic multigrid and Galerkin-in-Time
+Solving the heat equation with monolithic multigrid and Discontinuous Galerkin-in-Time
 ========================================================================

-This reprise of the heat equation demo uses a monolithic multigrid algorithm suggested by Patrick Farrell to perform time advancement, but now applies it to the Galerkin-in-Time discretization.
+This reprise of the heat equation demo uses a monolithic multigrid algorithm suggested by Patrick Farrell to perform time advancement, but now applies it to the Discontinuous Galerkin-in-Time discretization.

 We consider the heat equation on :math:`\Omega = [0,10]
 \times [0,10]`, with boundary :math:`\Gamma`: giving rise to the weak form